OpenMined/PySyft/docs/source/tutorial/Data Owner/Data_Owner_Tutorial01.rst

 Now what?
 ---------

-Once Data Owners have ``deployed`` the ``Domain Node`` representing their theoretical organization’s ``private data servers``, the next step is to ``upload private data`` for research or project use.
+Once you, as a Data Owner, have ```deployed``` your ``Domain Node`` representing your theoretical organization's ``private data server``, the next step is to ``upload a dataset`` for research or project use.

-   In our following tutorial, we will see how Data Owners can preprocess the data, mark it with correct metadata and upload it to the Domain Node(which we just learned to deploy).
+   In our following tutorial, we will see how you as a Data Owners can preprocess the data, mark it with correct metadata and upload it to the Domain Node you've just deployed.

 .. |data_owner_tutorial01| image:: ../../_static/personas_image/DataOwner/data_owner_tutorial01.gif
   :width: 95%